 This stretch gets your body adjusted to the stretching process and helps relieve tension in the shoulders.
-It’s so simple, anyone can do it.
-Sit on the floor on a pillow, and cross your legs.
+Sit on the floor and cross your legs.
 Place your right hand on the floor next to you.
 Then take your left arm and extend it up, making a “C” shape with your hand above your head.
 Hold this position for 5 to 10 seconds; swap sides.

 4. Reclining Spinal Twist

 Lie on your back with your legs together, but straight out.
 Cross your right leg over your left leg, which is still straight.
 As you do that, stretch your arms straight out, making a “T” shape and turn your head to the left.
 After a few seconds, release the pose: Either return to the middle by doing a knee to chest pose first and then crossing the other leg over, or skip the knee to chest and simply cross over, holding that position for a few seconds as well.

 This stretch benefits the muscles of your chest, abdominals, and neck, while also stretching your spine.
 Start out lying on your stomach.
 Put your hands on the floor in front of you, then push your upper body up and back until you feel a stretch.
 All the while, keep your legs, part of your torso and pelvis on the floor.
 Tilt your head backward to give your neck an extra stretch.
 Hold the position for 30 seconds and then return to lying on your stomach.

 This stretch is a little advanced but, can decrease tension in the outer hips.
 Come into a lunge position with one knee in the front.
 Lower your back knee to the ground, while lowering your hands on the floor next to front knee.
 Now focus on the leg next to you: tilt your foot to the side.
 Make sure your arms remain straight down and your chest pushes forward; this will increase the intensity of the stretch.